Frequently asked questions

 Here is a quick video of some of the wheel throwing steps we will be covering in class.

 How are your mixed level 4 classes set up?

 The mixed level classes are offered for artists to work through all aspects of the pottery making process.
 Students will improve on their skills, bringing their inspirations to life, and have fun in the process.

-What if I need to skip one of my reocurring classes?
+What if I need to miss one of my recurring classes?

 You can also purchase a ‘Package’ which will give you 4x individual classes that you can sign up for classes that align with your schedule.

-We recommend to make sure you can go to at least 3 out of the 4 classes before you book them.
+We recommend to make sure you can go to at least 3 out of the 4 classes before you book.
 Pots can dry out when left for too long.

 Can I sign up for a class if I see it is full?
 (Waitlist)

 Yes.
-Reoccurring classes typically have 6-8 seats available.
+Reccurring classes typically have 6-8 seats available.
 If the studio flow is calm, cool, and collected they can increase to up to 10.

 If you see a class you would like to join that is full, put your name on the waitlist.
 You should receive a response of whether you have been admitted to the class 24 hours prior to that class.